A brief timeline

 We are living at a time when mediocrity is the norm and ignorance is accepted and even lauded.
 Mediocrity makes for a dull life but ignorance is extremely dangerous, especially because it enables a small number of people to exercise power and control over the majority.

 I dislike ignorance, bigotry, arrogance and aggression.
-In a so-called ‘information age’ more people seem to set about their daily lives and form opinions on the basis of half-truths, un-truths, rumours and the most cursory glance at facts, science and history.
+In a so-called ‘information age’ more people seem to exist in an alternative reality – a bubble that is almost impossible to penetrate.
+They form opinions on the basis of half-truths, lies, rumours and sophistry.
 We scratch the surface and think we know it all.
 As a result, tension, rage and violence seem to be more prevalent and closer to our daily experience than ever before.
+This scares me.

 My father was in the Navy so much of my early childhood was spent on the move.
 I lived in Malta for three years but have few memories of that.
 After that it was Kilmacolm (my father’s home village near Greenock) and Portsmouth before settling back in Newton Abbot.
 I left home at 18 to go to university – the London School of Economics – and stayed for 29 years.
 At university and for some time afterwards I moved around a lot, living in Fitzrovia, Clapton, Hanwell, Leytonstone and Archway.
 I even spent six months or so living in a pub at Chelmsford!
 I finally settled on Brandon Estate in 1982, living in a 10th floor council flat for 22 years.